CAUTION!

 Infrastructure

-Kinross currently plans to use Interior Alaska public highways to transport ore without recognizing the damaging impact persistent heavy haul operations will have on our highway system.
+Kinross currently uses Interior Alaska public highways to transport ore without recognizing the damaging impact persistent heavy haul operations have on our highway system.
 Kinross states they are not willing to contribute anything towards the cost of repairs, other than the 8-cent per gallon state motor fuel tax.
 They note that they would not object if the state raised that tax.

 The Richardson Highway from Delta Junction to Eielson AFB is already dangerous and subject to high maintenance demands, particularly in the seven months of winter.